MegaBitmap/UDPBD-for-XEBP/README.md

 19. For automatic network initialization follow these Steps:
  - The files in PS2BBL-Network-Init are for automatic network initialization when using UDPBD for XEB+.
- This is needed on server cold boots as an uninitialized network will crash the server.
+ This is needed on server cold boots as an uninitialized network will fail on the first game launch.
  This is only compatible with PS2BBL version 1.2.0 (Oct 5 2023) or newer.
  - To install copy these files onto a memory card with PS2BBL installed.
  Depending on which version the config can be found in mc?:/SYS-CONF/ or mc?:/PS2BBL/